HighNESS Conceptual Design Report: Volume I: Neutron scattering instruments for the ESS second source

 \subsubsection{Imaging instrument performance}

-The imaging instrument can adjust its collimation using the pinhole and the sample detector position along the beam outside the bunker (on an optical bench), for the purpose of this report we have investigated four different configurations, for simplicity only using the outmost measurement position at 24\,m, as shown in \cref{table:NIparams1}.
+The imaging instrument can adjust its collimation through changes to the pinhole and the position of the sample/detector along the beam outside the bunker (on an optical bench).
+For the purpose of this report we have investigated four different configurations, all of which at the outmost measurement position at 24\,m, as shown in \cref{table:NIparams1}.

-If we assume the optimal field of view for each configuration is twice the dimensions of the viewed moderator, we can then evaluate the figure of merit for each moderator at each configuration, the result is shown in \cref{fig:Imaging_FOM_fixed_view}.
-Generally, the larger moderators perform better, and this trend is stronger at high collimation ratios than at low ratios.
+If we assume that the optimal FoV for each configuration is twice the dimensions of the viewed moderator, we can evaluate the FOM for each moderator at each configuration.
+The result is shown in \cref{fig:Imaging_FOM_fixed_view}.
+Generally, the larger moderators perform better, and this trend is stronger at high collimation ratios than at low.

 Since the two smallest moderators correspond directly to the pinholes used for the two lowest $L/D$ values, it is possible to reconfigure the instrument to not use a pinhole for these configurations as seen in \cref{table:NIparams2}.